SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/04_graphit_node_properties.md

 </tr>
 <tr>
 <td valign="top" width="300pxl">Format</td>
-<td valign="top" width="600pxl">When defined the node is evaluated and added when the output format matches the format's JSON, XML or CSV value.
+<td valign="top" width="600pxl">When defined, the node is evaluated and added when the output format matches the format's JSON, XML or CSV value.
 Note that this property only affects the node where it is defined.&nbsp;</td>
 </tr>
 <tr>
 <td valign="top" width="300pxl">Show Empty</td>